opentext-idol/idol-tutorials/tutorials/introduction/containers/DOCKER_DEPLOY.md

     ./deploy.sh stop
     ```

-- This modification has already been made and you can use it by referencing a second `.yml` file in your `deploy.sh` script:
+- This modification has already been made for us and can be used by referencing a second `.yml` file in the `deploy.sh` script:

     ```diff
     docker compose \